Welcome to Class Emerald!

 P.E:

-Remember, all you need is a coat, hat, reading book & diary, water bottle and your lunch box each day.
+Remember, all you need is a coat, your reading book, water bottle and your lunch box each day.
 Please do not bring anything you don't need.
 This helps us keep our classroom tidy.

-This page will be updated with any changes to the timetable.
+This page will be updated with any changes to our timetable.

 Mrs Scattergood